-- Access the Toolbox Properties, by selecting the Toolbox selecting the Properties tab in the Toolbox. - icon on the Diagram ribbon and - 2.
-Uncheck the box next to Show Control Flow with Dashed Lines.
+Access the Toolbox Properties, by selecting the Toolbox selecting the Properties tab in the Toolbox.

+2. Uncheck the box next to Show Control Flow with Dashed Lines.

-- Access Project Preferences by selecting the File menu and then the Preferences button located on the bottom right side of the File menu.
+- 1. Access Project Preferences by selecting the File menu and then the Preferences button located on the bottom right side of the File menu.
 Then select Preferences > Project Preferences > Diagrams > Activity. - 2.
 Uncheck the box next to Show Control Flow with Dashed Lines.